lucasbellesi/Designing-an-API-with-LLMs/api deepseek.md

     ```

 - **POST /categories**
-  - Crea una nueva categoría
+  - Creates a new category
   - Body:
     ```json
     {